 Crafters and DIY enthusiasts often face the challenge of transforming their fabric creations into works that can hold their shape.
-Whether it’s cosplayers needing rigid pieces for a costume, quilters wanting to add dimension to their art, or parents crafting a school project with their kids, the need to stiffen fabric is a common hurdle in many projects.
+Whether it’s cosplayers needing rigid pieces for a costume, quilters wanting to add dimension to their art, or parents crafting a school project with their kids, stiffening fabric is a common hurdle in many projects.

 Ready to give your fabrics some backbone?
 Keep reading!